Section Heading Background Image

 How can I find a Down syndrome clinic near me or healthcare providers with experience in caring for individuals with Down syndrome?

-The Global Down Syndrome Foundation and the National Down Syndrome Congress websites have listings of Down Syndrome Medical Care Centers in the United States (organized by state).
-If there is a clinic near you but adults are not seen by its providers, the clinic may be able to recommend a healthcare provider in the area who sees adults.
-The Global listing can be found at this link The preceding link opens in a new page or window. and the NDSC listing can be found at this link The preceding link opens in a new page or window..
+Several national Down syndrome organizations maintain lists of Down syndrome clinics in the United States.
+If there is a clinic near you but adults are not seen by its providers, the clinic may be able to recommend a health care provider in the area who sees adults.

-Another option is to reach out to a Down syndrome organization in your area.
+If there is not a clinic near you, we recommend reaching out to a Down syndrome organization in your area.
 Their staff and/or member families may be able to point you to healthcare providers with experience in caring for individuals with Down syndrome and/or recommend providers with whom they have had good experiences.
-The Global Down Syndrome Foundation and National Down Syndrome Congress also have listings of Down syndrome organizations in the United States (organized by state).
-The Global listing can be found at this link The preceding link opens in a new page or window..
-The NDSC listing can be found at this link The preceding link opens in a new page or window..

-If you are working with a new healthcare provider, we recommend that you share information about the Down Syndrome Medical Interest Group (DSMIG-USA) The preceding link opens in a new page or window., the GLOBAL Medical Care Guidelines for Adults with Down Syndrome, and our online Resource Library.
+If you are working with a new healthcare provider, we recommend that you share information about the Down Syndrome Medical Interest Group (DSMIG-USA) , the GLOBAL Medical Care Guidelines for Adults with Down Syndrome, and our online Resource Library.

 back to top